jmriesen/rust-RSM/README.md

 # Project Motivation
-I think that in order to truly understand an idea or a practice you must actually try it, and live with it for a while.
+I think that in order to truly understand an idea or a practice you must actually try it and live with it for a while.

 A while back I realized that I was watching a lot of conference talks and reading a lot of blog posts about various software development practices.
-This lead to me developing some opinions that did not hold up well when theory crashed into reality.
+This led to me developing some opinions that did not hold up well when theory crashed into reality.

-This project is intended to be a sandbox where I can try out various ideas and practices, to figure out what works and doesn't.
+This project is a sandbox where I can try out various ideas and practices to figure out what works and doesn't.
 # Mission Statement
 To learn and explore how best to develop software.